C3 AI Documentation Home

 When VSCE detects the loss of connection, it provides a notification and attempts to reconnect.

-2. Enter c3ai.reconnectAttempts in the search bar, or select Extensions > C3 AI.
+2. Search for c3ai.reconnectAttempts in the search bar, or select Extensions > C3 AI.

-3. Under C3ai: Reconnect Attempts, enter the number of reconnect attempts.
+3. Under C3ai: Reconnect Attempts, enter your preferred number of reconnect attempts.

 Streaming errors